hydra-synth/hydra-docs/guides/audio.md

 ### Reacting to music

 As we've seen, Hydra takes your microphone as an input, not your desktop audio.
 Those interested in using a music player or a DAW's output as an audio input will have to delve into virtual audio routing.
+Users with physical sound interfaces with multiple inputs and outputs might prefer physically routing an output to an input and set that input as the default microphone on Chrome.

 ---